 The Cathedral boasts an exceptional Romanesque door, which was carved in 1240 by a Dalmatian Middle-age plastic artist named Master Radovan.
 This unique piece of art was created during the early stages of the cathedral’s construction by the local architect and sculptor himself and is considered one of his most remarkable works.
 The portal is divided into two parts: the upper part depicts scenes from the Gospels, detailing the life of Christ, while the lower part is adorned with human forms.
 The internal and external doorposts are supported by the backs of bent-over bearers, also carved by Radovan.
 Additionally, there are pictures of Adam and Eve standing on the backs of two lions beside the portal.

 The Kamerlengo Fortress was constructed by the Venetians in 1420, and it used to be connected to the city walls.
 Along the walls of the fortress, there is a passage that served guard patrols, with a wooden fence and handholds.
 Visitors are welcome to explore the fortress, and from the most significant and oldest tower, there is a spectacular view of Trogir.
 In the summer, the fortress hosts various events such as concerts, shows, and film productions.
-The small pieces of wall fragments are situated in the Northern and Western parts of the city.
+The small fragments of wall fragments are situated in the northern and western parts of the city.